Guidance

 Bats in buildings

-Construction, demolition, extension or conversion proposals could affect a bat roost in a building or barn.
-You should ask for a survey where roosts are likely if the building or barn:
+Construction, demolition, extension, conversion, renovation or maintenance proposals could affect a bat roost in a building or barn.
+You should ask for a survey where buildings are likely to contain roosts, including when they are near habitat that could be important for commuting and foraging.
+These include buildings that:

-• has uneven roof tiles and large roof timbers
+• have uneven roof tiles and large roof timbers

-• has a roof that warms in the sun with a large roof space for flying
+• have a roof that warms in the sun with a large roof space for flying

-• has hanging tiles or timber cladding on south-facing walls and has not been used for several years
+• have hanging tiles or timber cladding on south-facing walls

 Bats underground

 Excavation for development could affect bats roosting underground.
-You should ask for a survey where roosts are likely if the underground site:
+You should ask for a survey where roosts are likely and if any of the following apply to the underground site:

-• is large enough to maintain a low and stable temperature in winter
+• it is large enough to maintain a range of temperatures and humidity

 Bats in trees

 Tree felling for development could affect a bat roost.
-You should ask for a survey where roosts are likely if the tree:
+You should ask for a survey where roosts are likely and where the tree is any of the following:

-• is large and irregular (although individual bats are frequently found in smaller trees)
+• large and irregular (although individual bats are frequently found in smaller trees)

 • has natural cavities, most commonly ash, beech or oak

-• is damaged by rot, weathering, woodpeckers or lightning - it can be dead
+• damaged by rot, weathering, woodpeckers or lightning – it can be dead

 Wind farm proposals

 Wind turbines can affect bats.
-They can fly into the tower or blades, or suffer from air pressure changes (known as barotrauma) if they’re located on commuting or foraging routes.
+They can fly into the tower or blades, or suffer from air pressure changes (known as barotrauma), particularly if the turbines are located on commuting routes or within foraging areas.

-You should ask for a survey if a wind turbine proposal is:
+You should ask for a survey if a wind turbine proposal is any of the following:

 Read the guidance for developers, planners and ecological consultants in Bats and onshore wind turbines: survey, assessment and mitigation.
 The guidance applies to onshore wind energy developments.
-It’s not intended for use with single wind turbines, micro installations (under 50kW) or offshore wind farms.
+It’s not intended for use with single wind turbines, micro installations under 50 kilowatts, or offshore wind farms.

 What to survey for

-To inform the planning proposal so it can avoid harming bats as much as possible, surveys must:
+To avoid negative impacts on bats as far as possible, surveys must:

 • be carried out in the most recent, appropriate season – except if licensing policy 4 is used